Kuwaiti cuisine

 Seafood is a significant part of the Kuwaiti diet, especially fish.
 Mutabbaq samak is a national dish in Kuwait.
 Other local favourites are hamour (grouper), which is typically served grilled, fried, or with biryani rice because of its texture and taste; safi (rabbitfish); maid (mulletfish); and sobaity (sea bream).

-Kuwait's traditional flatbread is called Iranian khubz.
+Kuwait's traditional flatbread is called khubz.
 It is a large flatbread baked in a special oven and it is often topped with sesame seeds.
-Numerous local bakeries dot the country; the bakers are mainly Iranians (hence the name of the bread, "Iranian khubuz").
 Bread is often served with mahyawa fish sauce.

-There are many other cuisines available due to the international workforce in Kuwait.